How Quantum is Life?

 What are the qualifications for a Competition entrant?

-There are no formal qualifications; however, we do ask for rigorous and well thought out entries and reserve the right to decline entry of essays not satisfying minimal criteria of relevance and/or quality.
-Additionally, each applicant must provide a brief biography with their entry.
-Judges, as well as Public and Community evaluators, are free to consider or ignore this information.
+There are no formal qualifications; however, we reserve the right to decline entry of essays not satisfying minimal criteria of relevance and/or quality.

-Please reference the Other Technicalities and Legalities section of the Competition Rules page.
+Please refer to the Eligibility section of the Competition Rules page.

 Can entrants cheat or "game" the voting system?

-Entrants are also not allowed to solicit votes through mass forum commenting or emailing (i.e. spamming other contestants).
+Entrants are also not allowed to solicit votes through mass forum commenting or emailing (i.e., spamming other contestants).
 FQxI views such behavior as a form of attempted voting collusion or bartering.
 This is true even if the message simply asks for a “fair vote” and does not explicitly promise return voting.
-Repetitive, cut-and-paste comments that do not attempt to engage the content of their forum will be marked as spam and deleted.
+Repetitive, cut-and-paste comments that do not attempt to engage with the content of the forum thread will be marked as spam and deleted.

 As a rule, all forum commenting should follow FQxI’s forum guidelines for appropriate content.
 Please contact FQxI if you are unsure about the content of a post you are planning or that you find in the forums.